ApoorvaKashyap/batch-event-processor/README.md

 - `directfs`: a gVisor filesystem implementation that proxies filesystem operations.
 For host mounts, directfs strictly controls access to ensure the container cannot escape isolation, which is why the write attempt fails.

 Thus, the observed difference between the control and gVisor steps stems not from Kubernetes volume configuration or permissions, but from gVisor’s syscall interception and filesystem mediation via gopher and directfs.

+## 5. Notes
+- The scripts `prep.sh`, `setup.sh`, and `run.sh` can be used to automate the setup and running of the workflow.
+- If there is an issue with `ImagePullBackOff`, check the `DNS` settings of the host machine.
+- The deployments may take some time.
+Wait a little bit before running the argo workflows.
+The `run.sh` script includes waiting commands to handle this.
+- Please start the port forwards before accessing the Argo UI and PostgreSQL database.